-You may be in the midst of the journey of Alzheimer's, but we want you to know we are by your side every step of the way.
+You may be in the midst of an Alzheimer's journey, but we want you to know we are by your side every step of the way.
 The Heart of America Chapter has resources, educational programs, and services for those with memory loss, their families, and care partners.
 If you don't see the resources you need within the links below, please call us directly at 913.831.3888 or toll free at 1.800.272.3900.
-We are here to help.

 The Alzheimer's Association Information and Support line operates 24 hours a day, seven days a week, in 140 languages.
 Our staff is highly trained and knowledgeable about all aspects of Alzheimer’s disease.
 Call us if you have questions about: